cutthroat78/LibreLingo-Oneida-Canada-From-English/README.md

 # I am sorry for this repo being a bit of a mess, I haven't had time to sort things out

 # Plan

+Do something somewhere about the keyman oneida keyboard

 ## Vocabulary 1:
 - [ ] greetings
 - [ ] introducing yourself and others